Improved decision making with similarity based machine learning: Applications in chemistry: Introduction

-Typically, scarcity is due to high costs -- time or (is) money -- imposed by the acquisition of the necessary amount of data.
-Consequently, the development of data-efficient machine learning models and training set selection schemes is crucial.
-Within the chemical sciences, a concept contradictory to the big data approach is known: The `similar structure-similar property principle'.
-SPP is frequently referenced in drug discovery research\cite{johnson1990concepts,OBoyle2016,Muratov2020}, and would suggest that when the query is known, machine learning models should be trained on instances similar to query, rather than on increasingly many diverse ones (Fig.~\ref{fig:banana}A).
+Typically, scarcity is due to high costs imposed by the acquisition of the necessary amount of data.
+Common examples include long simulation times in quantum chemistry\cite{heinen_machine_2020}, cost of compute to perform simulations or money and time to perform laboratory experiments.
+Consequently, the development of data-efficient machine learning models and training set selection schemes is crucial\cite{Wen2023, Smith2018, synthtrain, heinim3l, zhang2019active, zubatiuk2021development}.
+Within the chemical sciences, a concept frequently referenced in drug discovery research\cite{johnson1990concepts,OBoyle2016,Muratov2020} called `similar structure-similar property principle' (SPP) suggests that when the query is known, machine learning models should be trained on instances similar to query, rather than on increasingly many diverse ones (Fig.~\ref{fig:banana}A).
 Thus, within statistical learning, the training-query similarity emerges as a crucial measure of the predictive power of a model, possibly more relevant than the total quantity of data available.
-However, to leverage the SPP, careful construction of representations, i.e. through the inclusion of physical prior knowledge, is necessary to capture all relevant dimensions.
-Moreover, recent natural language processing models using training-query similarity indicate the value outside of chemistry.\cite{google_lm_nn} Nevertheless, the usefulness of training-query similarity in other domains has yet to be established.